PX4/PX4-user_guide/en/getting_started/flight_modes.md

 :::tip
 *Altitude mode* is the safest non GPS guided mode appropriate for beginners learning how to fly.
-It is just like [Manual](#manual_fw) mode but additionally stabilizes the vehicle altitude when the pitch stick is released.
+It is just like [Stabilized](#stabilized_fw) mode but additionally stabilizes the vehicle altitude and airspeed.
 :::

 ![FW Altitude Mode](../../assets/flight_modes/altitude_FW.png)